 We can't cancel any immediate payments such as debit card, online transfers, or Telephone Banking payments.
 You'll need to contact the person you've paid if you want your money back.
-Other payments can be cancelled if you contact us by the deadline shown below on or before the working day before the payment is due to be made.
+Other payments can be cancelled if you contact us by the deadline shown below, on or before the working day before the payment is due to be made.

-Payment type Deadline

-Internal transfers, standing orders, Direct Debits, regular card payments and other payments within or outside the UK HI.45 pm by Online Banking End of the working day by Telephone Banking or in a branch

-CHAPS 3.30 pm in branch or by telephone

-Global Transfers 23.59 pm by Online Banking
+Payment type Deadline Internal transfers, standing orders, Direct Debits, regular card payments and other payments within or outside the UK H1.45pm by Online Banking End of the working day by Telephone Banking or in a branch CHAPS 3.30pm by Telephone Banking or in a branch Global Transfers 23.59pm by Online Banking

 If you cancel a Direct Debit or regular card payment, you should also tell the organisation or retailer that collects the payment.
 This is so they can cancel or change it (and any future payments) as well.
-If payments you've cancelled are still collected (eg by the retailer), we'll treat the payment as unauthorised and give you an immediate refund.
-If you haven't used a Direct Debit or standing order that you've set up for 13 months, we'll cancel it.
+If payments you've cancelled are still collected (for example, by the retailer), we'll treat the payment as unauthorised and give you a refund straight away.
+If you haven't used a Direct Debit or standing order that you've set up for 24 months, we'll cancel it.